ft-lab/Omniverse_OmniGraph_ClockSample/docs/ExtensionStructure.md

 These icons are used in the node graph in Omniverse Create at the following locations.
 ![node_svg.jpg](./images/node_svg.jpg)

-I created the svg file in Affinity Desigier( https://affinity.serif.com/ ).
+I created the svg file in Affinity Designer( https://affinity.serif.com/ ).

 ## Nodes